apostrophecms/docs/docs/cookbook/using-S3-storage.md

 # Using S3 services with Apostrophe

 Deploying Apostrophe to production requires that you specify hosting for the code base, the MongoDB instance, and storage for any uploaded content.
 Many hosting services can provide all three, but it is also possible and sometimes desirable to split these between different services.
-This tutorial looks at storage solutions using the S3 API.
+This tutorial looks at file storage solutions using the S3 API.

 ## What is the S3 API?
 The S3 API  is a REST API developed by Amazon as a means of communicating with their Simple Storage Service (S3).
 Versions of this API have since been adopted by many other providers.
 These alternative providers can sometimes provide lower cost points or desirable features, like IPFS.
 The `@apostrophecms/uploadfs` module provides an easy way to connect to most S3 API-powered services through environmental variables.